bbauska/W3Cx-3of5/README.md

 *Line 10* is useful to initially set the focus on the canvas, but this trick will not work if we click somewhere else in the HTML page.

-#### Example #4: a better way: set the focus when the mouse cursor enters the canvas
+<h4>Example #4: a better way: set the focus when the mouse cursor enters the canvas</h4>

 A better way to manage key events on a canvas is to set the focus when the mouse is over the canvas, and to un-focus it otherwise.